Tighter Bounds for Query Answering with Guarded TGDs: Result statements

 \begin{exa} Consider the following set of GTGDs over relations $\{R, S, T, U\}$.

-They obey the side signature $\{T, U\}$: Note that obeying a side signature leaves head atoms unrestricted: they can use relations which are either from the side signature or from outside the side signature.
-Further, if GTGDs has body that only uses relations from a given side signature, then these TGDs obey the side signature. \end{exa}
+They obey the side signature $\{T, U\}$.
+Note that obeying a side signature does not impose constraints on head atoms, which can be principal relations or side relations.
+Further, when a GTGD has a body that only uses relations from a given side signature, then it obeys that side signature. \end{exa}

-Our results will apply to sets of GTGDs $\Sigma$ with a side signature $\sidesign$ that $\Sigma$ obeys, and which satisfies additional conditions, in particular the arity of the side signature will have to be bounded.
+Our results will apply to sets of GTGDs $\Sigma$ that obey a side signature $\sidesign$ and where other conditions are respected, in particular the arity of $\sidesign$ will have to be bounded.

 \paragraph*{Main results.} We can now restate our two main results from the introduction.
-We show the following bound which gives a sufficient condition for $\owqa$ with GTGDs to be in $\exptime$:
+We show the following, which gives a sufficient condition for $\owqa$ with GTGDs to be in $\exptime$:

 \resexptime*

 In other words, we show that, for the $\owqa$ problem to be in $\exptime$, we can allow arbitrary-arity guarded TGDs, and we just need to bound the arity of the side signature.
 In particular, our result recaptures and extends the lower complexity of $\owqa$ for linear TGDs~\cite{johnsonklug}, except that it shows an $\exptime$ bound rather than a $\pspace$ bound.